nevernet/ShiftGearman/readme.md

 __Cron task__

 You can configure a cron job to regularly execute CLI command that will grab due jobs and execute them.
-The command to run is: `php \path-to-bin\worker.php run-scheduled`
+The command to run is: `php worker.php run-scheduled`

 __Scheduler process__

 Alternatively you can run a dedicated worker process that will do exactly the same and has configuration options of maximum iterations before restart and timeout before iterations.
-To run the scheduler process do `php \path-to-bin\worker.php scheduler-process`
+To run the scheduler process do `php worker.php scheduler-process`

 ## Configuration